databrary/policies/definitions.md

 #### Research Staff

-Persons under an *Investigator’s* supervision who will have access to an *Investigator's* *Data*. *Research Staff* include students conducting dissertation or thesis research.
+Persons under an *Investigator’s* supervision who will have access to an *Investigator's* *Data*. *Research Staff* include lab members or students conducting dissertation or thesis research that are not authorized Affiliate Investigators.

 #### Depicted Individual(s)